rokath/trice/docs/TriceUserGuide.md

 ![./ref/ZeroIDsExample.PNG](./ref/ZeroIDsExample.PNG)

-- Normally nobody uses that (now).
-But if you intend to integrate some existing sources into a project using [ID management](./TriceIDManagement.md) options, this could be a need.
+- If you intend to integrate some existing sources into a project using [ID management](#TriceIDManagement) options, this could be a need.
-  - HINT: It is planned to extend the *trice* tool to restore the IDs after a `trice z` during the next `trice u` exactly even there are seveal identical tice messages in a file.
-That will allow to have the IDs inside the source code only during compiliation if you configure `trice z` as a post compilation step.
+  - From v0.61.0 is possible to restore the IDs after a `trice z` during the next `trice i` exactly even there are seveal identical tice messages in a file.
+That will allow to have the IDs inside the source code only during compiliation if you configure `trice c|z` as a post compilation step.
-- Calling `trice u` afterwards will assign new IDs, but calling `trice u -shared IDs` will assign the same IDs again.
+- Calling `trice i` afterwards will assign the same IDs.

 ####  8.2.8. <a name='StimulatetargetwithausercommandoverUART'></a>Stimulate target with a user command over UART